-The Schwinn 830 is a mid-range treadmill with a generous selection of programs and features, but with so much competition these days, does it have enough to justify purchasing?
+The Schwinn 830 is a budget friendly treadmill with a generous selection of programs and features, but with so much competition these days, does it have enough to justify purchasing?
 This review will take a close look at what the Schwinn 830 has to offer and help you decide whether or not it’s the right treadmill for you.

 Schwinn has become a legend in the biking world for producing quality road and fitness bikes for over a century.
 If you are reading this review, you are probably aware that they also manufacture a handful of treadmills, ellipticals, and rowers.